-This airplane is certified as a ultralight aircraft (UL) and is not approved for aerobatic flight, including spins.
+This airplane is certified as a Light Sport Aircraft and is not approved for aerobatic flight, including spins.
 All aerobatic maneuvers, including spins, are prohibited.
-An aerobatic maneuver is an intentional maneuver involving an abrupt change in an aircraft's attitude, an abnormal attitude, or abnormal acceleration, not necessary for normal flight.
+An aerobatic maneuver, as defined by 14 CFR 91.303, is an intentional maneuver involving an abrupt change in an aircraft's attitude, an abnormal attitude, or abnormal acceleration, not necessary for normal flight.